- Aslackby lies in the Aslackby sub-district of the Bourne Registration District.

 - Check our Civil Registration page for sources and background on Civil Registration which began in July, 1837.

-This village and parish lies between Bourne and Sleaford on the A15 trunk road.
+This village and parish lies between Bourne and Sleaford on the A15 trunk road, 104 miles north of the city of London.
 Kirkby Underwood parish lies to the south and Folkingham is 2.5 miles to the north.
-Rippingale parish lies to the southeast.
+Rippingale parish lies to the south-east.
 The parish used to include the hamlets of West Graby (or Grayby) & Millthorpe (or Milnthorpe).
 The parish covers over 3,900 acres of land.

 - By automobile, the village is just north of Bourne off of the A15 trunk road.

-- The parish once had a castle, now long gone, and once was home to the Knights Templars.
+- The parish once had a castle, now long gone, and once was home to the Knights Templar.
+Temple Farm south-west of the village is another remnant of the Knights Templar.

 - Also near the village is an ancient entrenchment called Aveland, for which the wapentake is reputedly named.
 Here the Thane kept court in Saxon and Danish times.